SeleniumHQ/selenium/CONTRIBUTING.md

 % git checkout -b my-feature-branch
 ```

-We practice HEAD-based development, which means all changes are aplied
+We practice HEAD-based development, which means all changes are applied
 directly on top of master.

 ### Step 3: Commit